J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 This post gives the exact launch checklist we used for DNS, redirects, QA, event tracking, indexing checks, and rapid post-launch fixes.

-I will also cover the first 7-day operating routine: what to monitor daily, which signals matter most, and how to prioritize fixes when the data starts coming in.
+It also covers the first 7-day operating routine: what to monitor daily, which signals matter most, and how to prioritize fixes when the data starts coming in.

 If your team wants a calm launch instead of firefighting, this part will be one of the highest-value posts in the series.
 You can also review the live reference site at jluxemedicalaesthetics.com.